 This video illustrates a gaze-contingent Gabor orientation discrimination task in a natural scene, which is being used in current studies.
-The green dot moving around the image represents the subject's eye movements and was not present during the actual experiment.
+The yellow dot moving around the image represents the subject's eye movements and was not present during the actual experiment.